 With the Biden administration pulling regulatory and legislative levers to implement its priorities, here’s our policy outlook across key areas for business along with implications for how to respond to shifts.

-President Biden has asked the Department of the Interior to review all fossil fuel leases on public lands and waters and the director of national intelligence and all federal agencies to assess the security implications of climate change in their work.
-There will also likely be greater expectations on companies to integrate climate risk into their decision making.
-This is particularly important for businesses supporting critical infrastructures — evidenced by the power grid failure caused by winter storms in Texas.
+President Biden has asked the Department of the Interior to review all fossil fuel leases on public lands and waters and for the director of national intelligence and all federal agencies to assess the security implications of climate change in their work.
+There will also likely be greater expectations that companies integrate climate risk into their decision-making.
+This is particularly important for businesses supporting critical infrastructures—evidenced by the power grid failure caused by winter storms in Texas.
 Cybersecurity and data privacy offer other examples of critical ESG risks to be managed.

-Veteran regulator Gary Gensler, the president’s nominee to lead the SEC, and Treasury Secretary Janet Yellen are both expected to pursue rules and enforcement around domestic priorities on climate change and social justice.
-In a new role as senior policy advisor role at the SEC, Satyam Khanna will coordinate the agency’s efforts related to climate risk and other ESG developments.
-The US will simultaneously reengage globally on climate change, groundwork already laid through climate envoy John Kerry’s role at the international climate summit (COP26) in November.
+Veteran regulator Gary Gensler, confirmed by the Senate to lead the SEC, and Treasury Secretary Janet Yellen are both expected to pursue rules and enforcement around domestic priorities on climate change and social justice.
+In a new role as Senior Policy Advisor at the SEC, Satyam Khanna will coordinate the agency’s efforts related to climate risk and other ESG developments.
+The US will simultaneously reengage globally on climate change, with groundwork already laid through climate envoy John Kerry’s role at the international climate summit (COP26) in November.
 Gina McCarthy, a former EPA administrator, is expected to play a pivotal role in coordinating the administration’s domestic strategy as the first national climate advisor.

 Underpreparedness for the transition risk of moving to a low-carbon economy.
-Companies are starting to get comfortable with the need to consider the physical risks of climate change (e.g., operational and business impacts from rising ocean levels and extreme weather events like hurricanes and wildfires), but the concept of transition risk from moving to a low carbon economy is less familiar to many.
+Companies are starting to get comfortable with the need to consider the physical risks of climate change (e.g., operational and business impacts from rising ocean levels and extreme weather events like hurricanes and wildfires), but the concept of transition risk from moving to a low-carbon economy is less familiar to many.
 There are many drivers of transition risk that need to be factored in, including policy and regulations (such as taxing GHG emissions), low-carbon technology advancement (ROI of new technologies and impairment of obsolete models), market (increased cost of raw materials) and shifting societal preferences (pressure from stakeholders).
-For many industries, transition risk will be just as significant or more so than physical risk.
+For many industries, transition risk will be just as significant, if not more so, than physical risk.

 Tell your D&I story: Discomfort around your current profile should not prevent you from embarking on a transparent journey.
 Focus on the actions you're taking to accelerate progress and tell that story to your stakeholders.
 Start with where you are today and where you want to be tomorrow, and then assess what’s getting in the way.
 Shift the mindset from D&I being an HR issue to being a strategic issue that affects the bottomline and impacts shareholder value.
 A strategy for sustainable change can influence recruitment approaches, people experience, career journeys and organizational leadership.
 Corporate board diversity could be among the specific legislative policies to find support both within the Biden administration and the Democrat-controlled Congress.